hashkat/hashkat/docs/keywords.md

 humourous:

-EntityType1: 0.1
+AgentType1: 0.1

-EntityType2: 0.1
+AgentType2: 0.1

 else: 0.1

-As you can see from above, the entity types declared in the entities section are used in the preference classes.
-If you also declared an entity type ‘EntityType3’ then that entity type would fall under the ‘else’ set above.
+As you can see from above, the agent types declared in the agents section are used in the preference classes.
+If you also declared an agent type ‘AgentType3’ then that agent type would fall under the ‘else’ set above.
-You can see that the transmission probabilities for all of the entity types are the same.
+You can see that the transmission probabilities for all of the agent types are the same.

 ####follow_reaction_prob
-**(type: double)** If an entity is selected to act on a retweet and they are not following the original tweeter, then they can either retweet the retweet or follow the original tweeter.
-This probability set here (from 0 to 1) describes how often an entity would follow rather than retweeting the retweet.
+**(type: double)** If an agent is selected to act on a retweet and they are not following the original tweeter, then they can either retweet the retweet or follow the original tweeter.
+This probability set here (from 0 to 1) describes how often an agent would follow rather than retweeting the retweet.
 They need to be set for every preference class.
 An example is below:

 preference classes: